Suspect in Pearce St. murder was a sex offender, neighbor speaks out

 ROCHESTER, N.Y.
-(WROC) — A sex offender in Rochester is back behind bars tonight after Rochester Police identified him as a suspect in murdering a 65-year-old woman on Pearce Street back in September.
-He was arraigned in City Court this morning.
+(WROC) — A sex offender in Rochester is back behind bars tonight after being identified him as a suspect in murdering a 65-year-old woman on Pearce Street in September.

 54-year-old Ronald Lagasse has been charged with murder in the second degree, but more charges may be brought forward.
-RPD’s Major Crimes Unit believes he’s responsible for killing Mary Simzer of Rochester back on Sep.
-24.
+Rochester investigators believe he’s responsible for killing Mary Simzer back on September 24.

 “We do see a little more cops present in this neighborhood,” neighbor Randi Penders said.
 “But the drug scene in this neighborhood is so profound that you wouldn’t know anyone who lived here that didn’t have a drug problem.”

-“The house directly behind us in that alley, Pearce St. was a drug house before that lady was murdered,” Penders continued.
+“The house directly behind us in that alley, Pearce Street was a drug house before that lady was murdered,” Penders said.
 “And it was just busted a few weeks before that lady was found.”

 Investigators also determined Simzer was sexually assaulted, but no motive has been determined in this case or if she and Lagasse had any connection.
 Penders believe if the abandoned homes around the street were gone, crime would go down.